 - Combine the crème fraiche and yoghurt in a small bowl, add the nutmeg, salt and pepper and mix well.

-- Leave to rest for 15 minutes.
+- Cover with a clean kitchen towel and leave to rest for about 15 minutes.

 - Fry the bacon strips briefly until almost cooked, don't let them get crispy.